FOUNDING DESIGNER

 Context

-Food waste is a major issue in the U.S., with 30–40% of food going uneaten each year.
-Much of it happens at home, where ingredients are bought with good intentions but go unused.
+Food waste remains a significant issue in the U.S., with 30–40% of food going uneaten annually.

-“I want to feed my kids well, but meal planning is exhausting—and food ends up going to waste.”
+“I want to feed my kids well, but by the end of the day I’m too exhausted to plan—and food ends up going to waste.”

 THE PROBLEM